 Games that revolve around music often lack a certain depth.
 There’s fun to be had with classic titles like Guitar Hero and Taiko No Tastujin, but there’s the absence of substance, and you come away with nothing but a few sore fingers from frantic button-bashing.
-Then there’s Rytmos, a game from Floppy Club, that makes me look like an idiot by going completely against the grain by creating a music-orientated title with one of the sonic arts’ key ingredients – the abstract component of ‘feel’ – and in doing so, offers a planetary record collection with the best of our own rock’s colourful compositions.
+Then there’s Rytmos, a game from Floppy Club, that makes me look like an idiot by going completely against the grain, creating a music-orientated title with one of the sonic arts’ key ingredients – the abstract component of ‘feel’ – and in doing so, offers a planetary record collection with the best of our own rock’s colorful compositions.

 I should start this review by saying that I’m something of a musicologist – yes, that’s a proper term, I should know, I paid for the degree – and so I’m well aware that I sit comfortably within the target demographic for Rytmos.
 But it also gives me a little more scope to properly assess this title’s interpretation of concepts like world music – a term that covers a massive amount of exciting genres like an ugly big blue tarpaulin – and I can say from the off that the approach to musical cultures in this game is as comprehensive as you’ll find outside of tedious academics and stale NPR documentaries.